larowlan/vue3-for-react-devs/slides.md

 </pre>

 Note:
+- We start with some secure random keys
-- the hash salt should not be stored in/with your database
+- ↩ the hash salt should not be stored in/with your database
-- should have one private key per environment
+- ↩ should have one private key per environment

 ---